lance-gg/lance/docs/spaceships.md

 For the full game, you will need to create a [`package.json`](https://github.com/OpherV/spaaace/blob/tutorial/package.json) file, and [`index.html`](https://github.com/OpherV/spaaace/blob/tutorial/index.html) file, examples of which are available in the **tutorial** branch of the [spaaace](https://github.com/OpherV/spaaace/tree/tutorial) repository.

-To run the server, you simply run `npm start`.
+To run the server run `yarn run build` followed by `yarn start`.
-The server has two roles: **(1)** it acts as an HTTP server, serving index.html to clients which connect to the game;
+Note that the server has two roles: **(1)** it acts as an HTTP server, serving index.html to clients which connect to the game;
-and **(2)** it also handles communication on a socket, and synchronizes the game on that socket.
+and **(2)** it runs the ServerEngine entry point, accepting client connections and running the server-authoritative game engine.

 ## Game Events

 It is good programming practice to implement your code using event handlers, so that it is clear what each chunk of logic is handling.

-The full list of events is available in the API, so we will only list the most important events here.
+The full list of events is available in the [API GameEngine reference](http://docs.incheon.gg/develop/GameEngine.html), so we will only list the most important events here.

 * `preStep` and `postStep` - emitted by game engine, just before and just after step execution.
 The event handlers receive the step number and whether or not this step is a reenactment.